VAEL: Bridging Variational Autoencoders and Probabilistic Logic Programming: Acknowledgements

+\textbf{Unsupervised scene decomposition} We distinguish between object-oriented, part-oriented and hierarchical approaches.
+The first category attempts to learn individual object representations in an unsupervised manner and to reconstruct the original image or the subsequent frame (in the case of sequential data) from these representations.
+Several approaches have been proposed, based on scene-mixtures~\cite{greff2017neural,sjoerd2018relational,burgess2019monet,greff2019iterative,engelcke2020genesis,locatello2020object,kipf2021conditional,stanic2021hierarchical}, spatial attention models ~\cite{gregor2015draw,eslami2016attend,crawford2019spatially} and their corresponding combination~\cite{lin2020space,jiang2020scalor}.
 In the second category, a scene with an object is decomposed into its constituent parts.
 Specifically, an encoder and a decoder are used to decompose an object into its primitives and to recombine them to reconstruct the original object, respectively.
 Several approaches have been proposed for generating 3D shapes~\cite{tulsiani2017shape,li2017grass,zhu2018scores,huang2020part,kania2020ucsg,deng2020convex} and for inferring the compositional structure of the objects together with their physical interactions in videos~\cite{xu2019discovery,li2020causal,gopa2021keypoint}.
 These approaches focus on learning the part-whole relationships of object either by using pre-segmented parts or by using motion cues.
 Last but not least, there has been recent effort focusing on integrating the previous two categories, thus learning to decompose a scene into both its objects and their respective parts, the so called hierarchical decomposition~\cite{sabour2021capsules,deng2021generative}.
 Our work differs in several aspects and can be considered as an orthogonal direction.
 First of all, we consider static images and therefore we do not exploit temporal information.
 Secondly, we do not provide any information about the location of the objects or their parts and use a plain autoencoder architecture to discover the objects.
 Therefore, we could exploit architectural advances in unsupervised scene decomposition to further enhance our framework.
 However, this integration is left to future investigation.
 Finally, our model discovers objects in a scene, by leveraging the high-level logical relations among them.

 \textbf{Neuro-symbolic generation}.
 This is an emerging area of machine learning as demonstrated by works appeared in the last few years.
 For example, \cite{jiang2021generative} proposes a generative model based on a two-layered latent representation.
 In particular, the model introduces a global sub-symbolic latent variable, capturing all the information about a scene and a symbolic latent representation, encoding the presence of an object, its position, depth and appearance.
 However, the model is limited in the form of reasoning, as able to generate images with objects fulfilling only specific spatial relations.
 In contrast, our model can leverage a logical reasoning framework and solve tasks requiring to manipulate knowledge to answer new generative queries.